 Little Naturalists – for kids ages 4, 5, 6

-This program is designed to introduce and immerse young children into nature through exploring the outdoors, hands on activities, games, crafts, and meeting many of the Refuge animals up close.
+This program is designed to introduce and immerse young children in nature through outdoor exploration, hands on activities, games, crafts, and meeting many of the Refuge animals up close.
 The children will learn respect for the natural world and will have lots of fun in the process.
 A variety of topics will be introduced to the children including forest and pond habitats, food chains, local plants and animals, birds, mammals, reptiles, animal defenses and adaptations, composting and recycling.
 During this program, the children do not get wet or muddy.
 Children can register for more than one session.
 Each session consists of three days: a Tuesday, Wednesday, and Thursday, from 9:00 A.M. to 12:00 P.M.

 *We ask that a parent or guardian stay for the brief introduction on the first day of your child’s program, which is held in the Nature Center.
 Due to limited class size, popularity of the program, and priority registration for members, sessions may fill up.
 So please sign up early and include completed Application, Medical Form, and Payment.
 You will be notified as soon as possible if the session is full.